Card Notes & Sources

 WHAT’S HALF A COOKIE TIMES HALF A DUCK?

-Perhaps this card should us ask to give an Egyptian a cookie for all that stress.
+Perhaps this card should us ask to give the Egyptians some Girl Scout cookies for all that stress.

 Fractions are weird.
 Kids learn that multiplying two numbers makes a bigger number.
 But multiplying two fractions makes a smaller fraction!
 This is jarring and something we gloss over as adults.